 This web page shows only a small excerpt of our Asurst research.
-Another 337 words (24 lines of text) covering the years 1614, 1680, 1679, 1662, 1645, 1711, 1681, 1695, 1715, 1722, 1614, 1680, 1647 and 1720 are included under the topic Early Asurst History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1614, 1680, 1647, 1720, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Asurst History in all our PDF Extended History products and printed products wherever possible.

 Asurst Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Asurst have been found, including Ashhurst, Ashurst, Ashirst, Ashairst, Ashenhurst and others.

 Early Notables of the Asurst family (pre 1700)

 Migration of the Asurst family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Asurst, or a variant listed above: Richard Ashurst arrived in Philadelphia in 1813; and many more.

 - ^ Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
 Westminster: John Bower Nichols and Sons, 1866, Print.